mkostrun/UBASIC-PLUS/README.md

 - 'new line' as end-of-line character

-It also supports some mathematical expressions for integer variables, where the variables can have only single character names.
-It was written by Adam Dunkels circa 2006, and the code is available at github: https://github.com/adamdunkels/ubasic.
+uBasic was written by Adam Dunkels circa 2006, and the code is available at github: https://github.com/adamdunkels/ubasic.

 ## UBASIC WITH STRINGS